Rules

 The Committee reserves the right to add other prizes.

-Choirs will be judged according the following criteria:
+Choirs will be judged according to the following criteria:

 The jury will award a maximum of 100 points for each choir, as follows: